Rust (2024 film): Spider bite incident

-In November 2021, weeks after the shooting incident, lamp operator and pipe rigger Jason Miller was bitten in the arm by a brown recluse spider while closing the set.
+In November 2021, weeks after the shooting incident, lamp operator and pipe rigger Jason Miller was bitten on the arm by a brown recluse spider while closing the set.
 Miller suffered necrosis and sepsis.
 He was hospitalized and underwent multiple surgeries to avoid amputation of his arm.

 Resumed production

 In October 2022, the Hutchins family settled the lawsuit, with filming set to resume in January 2023 in California, with Matthew Hutchins, Halyna's husband, as an executive producer.
 Many of the film's crew gave mixed reactions towards the news, with some supporting it and planning on resuming their work on it, but others condemning the decision and deciding not to return.
 On January 18, filming was delayed again after New Mexico First Judicial District Attorney Mary Carmack-Altwies decided to charge Baldwin with involuntary manslaughter.
 In February 2023, it was reported that filming would resume in spring 2023 with Souza directing and Bianca Cline as cinematographer.
 Grant Hill was added as producer.
 The new shooting location was reported to be Yellowstone Film Ranch in Livingston, Montana.
 Producers stated that the use of working weapons or ammunition would be prohibited.

 Production of the film resumed on April 20, 2023.
 The same day, it was reported that prosecutors had informed Baldwin that the charges against him were being dropped and the new, updated cast was released.
 Meanwhile, Patrick Scott McDermott was confirmed to have replaced Noon.
-By May 2023, Jensen Ackles left because of scheduling conflicts; a new character is played by Josh Hopkins.
+By May 2023, Jensen Ackles left due to scheduling conflicts; a new character is played by Josh Hopkins.
 On April 24, 2023, Baldwin returned to the set to finish filming his scenes, with the production concluding on May 22, 2023.

 Release

 Rust held its world premiere at Camerimage on November 20, 2024, in Toruń, Poland.
 The film was released theatrically and on video-on-demand (VOD) on May 2, 2025, by Falling Forward Films.
-The film was released on 150 screens, while Decal Releasing will handle the home release.
+The film was released on 150 screens, while Decal Releasing handled the home release.